Introduction – What is Digital Marketing

 Traditional Marketing vs. Digital Marketing

+What is digital marketing & how it differs from traditional marketing ?
 The debate between traditional marketing vs. digital marketing is an ever-circulating one.
 While traditional marketing has been around us forever, digital marketing, too, isn’t particularly new.
 Until the breakthrough of the Internet in the 90s, traditional marketing was pretty much the only marketing technique around.
 However, things began to change gradually with the advent of the Internet.

 The primary difference between traditional marketing vs. digital marketing is in their use of marketing medium through which they strive to reach their target audience.